CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

        * Low = Additionally normal slimes won't be vacuumed up
        * Plorts = Only plorts are affected
        * Regulation Kit = Makes all modes so there is much less bouncing off and muddle
-       * Booster = You can vacuum up happy largos inside corrals (they use up 4 times the space in your vacpack)
+       * Booster = Enables vacuuming up happy largos inside corrals (they use up 4 times the space in your vacpack)
    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor